-Completion Date June 2012

-Ross & Baruzzini provided professional engineering services for the design of mechanical, electrical, and plumbing systems for the installation of a new 600-ton electric centrifugal chiller, a new 1000-ton cooling tower, and associated pumps and auxiliary equipment.
+Completion Date June 2012 Ross & Baruzzini provided professional engineering services for the design of mechanical, electrical, and plumbing systems for the installation of a new 600-ton electric centrifugal chiller, a new 1000-ton cooling tower, and associated pumps and auxiliary equipment.
 Project included the evaluation of multiple cooling tower options and configurations to provide the most cost-effective long-term solution for the University.
-Project also included the installation of a flow meter at the existing chiller to improve energy performance of the existing chiller operation.
+Project also included the installation of variable frequency drives on the existing chiller plant pumps and installation of a flow meter at the existing chiller to improve energy performance of the existing chiller operation.
 Sustainable features incorporated into this design included the following: